140journos: History

 The platform was designed to be an online outlet that "citizen journalists" would send over their content to be solicited, verified and disseminated by the 140journos editorial staff over the platform to be delivered to the Turkish public.
 The public contribution was limited but Önder and his friends would attend politically controversial hearings such as the KCK, Ergenekon and OdaTV hearings to neutrally and impartially cover the trials and to publish news that the mainstream media was not reporting about.

 Gezi Park protests were a turning point for 140journos as people turned to alternative media sources as they felt mainstream media weren't adequately covering the events that were taking place.
 The bipartisan coverage of the protests and curation of content increased the public trust in the platform.
 Gezi Park protests increased peoples' reliance on social media publishers as their source of information and the number of 140journos followers went up from 8.000 to 30.000 over 3 months.

 After Gezi Park protests 140journos became a grassroots organization that regularly pulled content from more than 250 volunteers across Turkey.
 According to Twitter analytics data from 2015, 140journos receives approximately 6 million monthly interactions and 200,000 daily interactions.
 With growing public interest towards citizen journalism, 140journos conducted citizen journalism workshops across Turkey with the coordination of universities, NGOs, local municipalities.
 The workshops attracted a lot of interest and 140journos educated hundreds of college students on the intricacies of citizen journalism such as how to verify content.
 Some workshop attendees later on got jobs at 140journos as editors.

 140journos opens an internship program during different stages of the year, but the most well known is the summer internship program.
 The internship program attracts a lot of students and graduates from leading colleges around Turkey.
 The internship program not only aims to find talent but aims to raise young journalists.

 140journos on Digital Platforms

 140journos has produced documentaries for the Turkish streaming service BluTV.
-The documentaries include 2018-dated Parayı Vuranlar, a docuseries consisting 3 episodes and Sıkışmışlık, a psychological thriller as a 6-episode docuseries in 2019.
+The documentaries include 2018-dated Parayı Vuranlar, a docuseries consisting of 3 episodes and Sıkışmışlık, a psychological thriller as a 6-episode docuseries in 2019.